maxijonson/discord-nestjs-bot-template/README.md

 ## Who is this template for?

 This template aims to provide a concise yet comprehensive starting point for building a Discord bot.
 However, in order to be flexible to a wide range of use cases, it is **not** a fully featured bot with a lot of built-in commands.
-In other words, while you can simply use this template as-is and deploy it succesfully, it won't be very useful on in it's current state.
+In other words, while you can simply use this template as-is and deploy it successfully, it won't be very useful on in its current state.
 It is up to you to implement your own commands and logic, built around your use-case.
 This template will provide you with short examples of everything that is possible, but you'll most likely end up removing a lot of the example code to make it your own.

 This template is for you if:
 - You have some experience with TypeScript (or just JavaScript) and Node.js.